ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 from Newhaven Display International.
 It has two-by-sixteen characters and uses standard industry 8-bit parallel control.

+A port expander chip of type
+Microchip(R) MCP23S17 provides additional
+digital input/output pins for the necessary connections to the display and a second blinking LED.
+A software SPI driver is used to communicate with the port expander.

+In addition to carrying out the Pi Spigot calculation and displaying calculation progress, the _blinky_ application is executed in the LED task.
+Two LEDs engage in blinking.
+The first LED is the on-board
+GPIO-status-LED fitted on the Raspberry PI(R) Zero board.
+The second LED is manually fitted on the breadboard, attached over a resistor to one of the port pins on the port expander.

 # Booting from SD Card